 defending multiple entities in a nationwide network of affiliated skilled nursing facilities in post-trial motions practice overturning jury verdicts under the FCA totaling several hundred million dollars;

-defending a medical device manufacturer and supplier against two FCA suits alleging that the company fraudulently sought Medicare reimbursement by misapplying billing codes in claims submitted to the government;
+successfully achieving summary judgment for a medical device manufacturer and supplier against an FCA suit alleging that the company fraudulently sought Medicare reimbursement by misapplying billing codes in claims submitted to the government;

 representing a debt relief services provider in a series of consumer protection enforcement proceedings initiated by federal and state authorities; and